 As long as you identify the rules and then consistently stick to them, you’ll be fine.
 Body copy, which will likely be the bulk of your typography, should be organized by subject matter to be clear and concise.
 Paragraphs should be separated by ideas and concepts to keep the natural flow of information.
 Not only is this best for the reader, but it also helps maximize search engine optimization as well.

 As a point of reference, it is important to note the various types of font formats.
-They differ in each render methodology and purpose (some are made specifically for the web and others, exclusively for cutting machines.
+They differ in each render methodology and purpose, with some made specifically for the web and others exclusively for cutting machines.